A4232 road: Eastern Bay Link Road

 On 21 October 2021, Huw Thomas, leader of Cardiff Council said:

 Only a kilometre of new road has been built in Cardiff since devolution.
 I think there is a compelling case to be made in particular around the Eastern Bay Link, completing from the Queensgate roundabout eastwards to the end of Rover Way to be upgraded.
 That's really important not just as a gateway to the city and Cardiff Bay, but as a way of diverting traffic away from residential areas including my own ward of Splott.
-On the Easterm Bay Link, conversations at an official level have been happening for some years now with a decent amount of detail.
+On the Eastern Bay Link, conversations at an official level have been happening for some years now with a decent amount of detail.
 I will certainly be making representations, when I next meet the climate change minister and the deputy minister for transport, of the importance of that road.

-Since October 2021 Arcadis have been conducting a WelTAG (Welsh Transport Planning Appraisal Guidance) stage one study.
-No date has been set as to when the study would be finished and published.
-Cardiff Council would not announce what options Arcadis would be looking at before the study was complete.
-They said that it could “misinform the public of the options available and allow the public to think a certain outcome may be possible”.
+From in October 2021 Arcadis conducted a WelTAG (Welsh Transport Planning Appraisal Guidance) Stage 1 study.
+The WelTAG study found that it would involve: